SIMILAR: Submodular Information Measures Based Active Learning In Realistic Scenarios: Introduction

 \subsection{Related Work}

 Active learning has enabled efficient training of complex deep neural networks by decreasing labeling costs.
 The most commonly used approach is to select the most uncertain items.
 Examples of uncertainty strategies include \textsc{Entropy}~\cite{settles2009active}, \textsc{Least Confidence}~\cite{wang2014new}, and \textsc{Margin}~\cite{roth2006margin}.
 One challenge of this approach is that all the samples within a batch can be potentially similar even though they are uncertain.
-To overcome this problem in batch active learning, many recent works have attempted to select diverse yet informative data points. \citeauthor{wei2015submodularity} \cite{wei2015submodularity} were some of the first to propose a simple approach: Filter a set of points using uncertainty sampling and then select a diverse subset from the filtered set. \citeauthor{sener2017active} \citep{sener2017active} propose \textsc{Coreset}, which forms core-sets using greedy $k$-center clustering while maintaining the geometric arrangement. \textsc{Badge}~\cite{ash2019deep}, another recent approach, proposes to select data points corresponding to high-magnitude, diverse hypothesized gradients by using \textsc{k-means++} \cite{kmeansplus} initialization to distance from previously selected data points in the batch.
-Though \textsc{Badge}~\cite{ash2019deep} is currently the state-of-the-art, it fails to ensure diversity across AL selection rounds and does not perform as well when there is a lot of redundancy. \citeauthor{sinha2019variational}~\cite{sinha2019variational} used a variational autoencoder (VAE)~\cite{kingma2013auto} to learn a feature space and an adversarial network~\cite{makhzani2015adversarial} to distinguish between labeled and unlabeled data points.
+To overcome this problem in batch active learning, many recent works have attempted to select diverse yet informative data points. \cite{wei2015submodularity, kaushal2019learning} propose a simple approach: Filter a set of points using uncertainty sampling and then select a diverse subset from the filtered set. \cite{sener2017active} propose \textsc{Coreset}, which forms core-sets using greedy $k$-center clustering while maintaining the geometric arrangement. \textsc{Badge}~\cite{ash2019deep}, another recent approach, proposes to select data points corresponding to high-magnitude, diverse hypothesized gradients by using \textsc{k-means++} \cite{kmeansplus} initialization to distance from previously selected data points in the batch.
+Most existing AL approaches fail to ensure diversity across AL selection rounds and do not perform as well when there is a lot of redundancy. \citeauthor{sinha2019variational}~\cite{sinha2019variational} used a variational autoencoder (VAE)~\cite{kingma2013auto} to learn a feature space and an adversarial network~\cite{makhzani2015adversarial} to distinguish between labeled and unlabeled data points.
 However, their approach is computationally expensive and requires extensive hyperparameter tuning.
 Similarly, \textsc{BatchBALD}~\cite{kirsch2019batchbald} does not scale to larger batch sizes since their method would need a large number of Monte Carlo dropout samples to obtain a significant mutual information.
 Such limitations reduce the scope of applying these methods to realistic settings.\looseness-1